Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 We're Always Open to Trying New Things in Our Kitchen

-This year we changed the process we use to make this delicious candy.
+Last year we changed the process we use to make this delicious candy.
 First, I'll share the older way, then the new way.
 Both work fine, but Bo thought of a method he wanted to try, so we did.
+Of course, we’ve already planned another thing to try next time.

 A Lesson Learned the Hard Way